 Because the Project involves ground-disturbing activities, there is the potential for such activities to disturb known and unknown potentially significant resources qualifying as historical under CEQA.
-Direct and indirect impacts could occur as a result of: construction of the Construction Headquarters/Long-Term Remedy Support Area and Soil Processing/Clean-Soil Storage Area near Moabi Regional Park, not previously considered in the Groundwater FEIR; construction of an Operations Building and other improvements at the Transwestern Bench, not previously considered in the Groundwater FEIR; construction of a Carbon Amendment Building and other improvements at the MW-20 Bench, not previously considered in the Groundwater FEIR; an approximately 12 percent increase in the number of boreholes from that previously considered in the Groundwater FEIR, as well as Future Activity Allowance; an approximately 50 percent increase in roadway improvements from that previously considered in the Groundwater FEIR, as well as a Future Activity Allowance; and increased disturbance resulting from the fact that remedy pipelines are to be constructed underground (versus aboveground which was assumed in the Groundwater FEIR), which will result in approximately 127,500 linear feet of underground piping, plus a Future Activity Allowance, all of which would result in a substantially more severe significant impact on unknown historical resources than was previously identified in the Groundwater FEIR.
+Direct and indirect impacts could occur as a result of: construction of the Construction Headquarters/Long-Term Remedy Support Area and Soil Processing/Clean-Soil Storage Area near Moabi Regional Park, not previously considered in the Groundwater FEIR; construction of an Operations Building and other improvements at the Transwestern Bench, not previously considered in the Groundwater FEIR; construction of a Carbon Amendment Building and other improvements at the MW-20 Bench, not previously considered in the Groundwater FEIR; an approximately 12 percent increase in the number of boreholes from that previously considered in the Groundwater FEIR, as well as Future Activity Allowance; an approximately 50 percent increase in roadway improvements from that previously considered in the Groundwater FEIR, as well as a Future Activity Allowance; and an increased disturbance of soil from trenches for pipelines resulting from the fact that remedy pipelines are to be constructed underground (versus aboveground which was assumed in the Groundwater FEIR), which will result in approximately 127,500 linear feet of underground piping, installed in 43,200 feet of trenches, plus a Future Activity Allowance, all of which would result in a substantially more severe significant impact on unknown historical resources than was previously identified in the Groundwater FEIR.
 Therefore, the Final Groundwater Remedy Project has the potential to impact known and unknown historical resources other than the Topock TCP through ground disturbance, increased activity, and introduction of new visual intrusions to the landscape would alter the setting of these resources, and this impact is considered significant (Impact CUL-1b/c).
 This is consistent with the conclusions presented in the Groundwater FEIR.